 Connect the bend - supplied with the terminal kit - to the top of the boiler using clamp (supplied) see fig. 9.
 The additional bends & extensions have push-fit connections, care should be taken to ensure that the correct seal is made when assembling the flue system.
 Connect the required number of flue extensions or bends (up to the maximum equivalent flue length) to the flue terminal (see fig. 9 & 10).

-The flue system should have a minimum of 1° ; maximum of 3° rise from the boiler to outside, to ensure any condense fluid that forms, is allowed to drain back to the appliance.
+Any flue extensions should have a minimum of $1^{\circ}$ ; maximum of $3^{\circ}$ rise from the boiler to outside, to ensure any condense fluid that forms, is allowed to drain back to the appliance (see fig. 9B&9C).

 When cutting an extension to the required length, you must ensure that the excess is cut from the plain end of the extension (see fig. 9 & 10).
 Remove any burrs, and check that all seals are located properly.
 You must ensure that the entire flue system is properly supported and connected.
 Seal the flue assembly to the wall using cement or a suitable alternative that will provide satisfactory weatherproofing.
 The interior and exterior trim can now be fitted.